croque-scp/cluedo/README.md

 If you didn't create a Python environment, `gulp events` won't work and therefore `gulp` by itself won't work either.
-You'll have to run `gulp js`, `gulp css` and `gulp static` by themselves. `gulp events` only generates `dist/events.js`, so if you already have that, you don't need it.
+You'll have to run `gulp js`, `gulp css` and `gulp static` by themselves. `gulp events` only generates `src/js/events.temp.coffee`, and later `dist/events.js`, so if you already have that, you don't need it.